 - To request a quote, email [email protected] with the details of the loan including the prepayment amount, loan number and estimated date of prepayment.

 - To request a prepayment, complete the Application to Prepay a Loan Form.
 If you have trouble downloading this form, see the form instructions.

 Under the Local Authorities Capital Financing Act, the Government of Alberta provides local authorities with financing for capital projects.
 Eligible local authorities include:

 See specific application requirements related to your authority type below.

 A separate loan application is required for each individual capital project.
 The Government of Alberta may request any other information or documentation from time to time.
-If you have not previously borrowed with us, please contact us for further information.
+If you have not previously borrowed with us, contact us for further information.